It's time to celebrate warm weather and sunshine. What better spot to throw a party than your own backyard?

 But because all that foot traffic, plus summer heat and sprinkler splashes, can take a toll on your lawn, regularly monitoring your landscape and maintaining good turf and tree health kickoff proper picnic preparation in your backyard.

-First, show your lawn some love.
 To be the good host you expect it to be throughout the season, your lawn requires some room to breathe.
 Prepare it for summertime fun, friends and family with the following tips for proper lawn care:

 - Aerify.
 Core aerification allows water and oxygen to better access the soil below by removing small bits of thatch and soil from your lawn.